kvnchpl/kvnchpl.github.io/index.md

 ---
 layout: default
-title: home
+title: KEVIN CUNANAN CHAPPELLE :)
-description: Portfolio and brain dump for kevin cunanan chappelle, creator of multimedia projects and performances.
+description: Portfolio and brain dump for Kevin Cunanan Chappelle, creator of multimedia projects and performances.
 Based in New York City.
 permalink: /
 ---